oVirt/ovirt-site/source/feature/ha-vm-reservation-detaileddesign.html.md

 The HA VM reservation feature purpose is to inform the end user on scenarios that a failover of a host might cause a performance downgrade.
 To do that, the oVirt engine will monitor the hosts on each cluster and raise alerts in cases it uncovers such a scenario.
 The monitoring will be perform:

-*   as a background task, tracking changes in the VMs that might cause a scenario as described above.
+*   As a background task, tracking changes in the VMs that might cause a scenario as described above.
-*   for each run/migrate command, tracking the changes cause by the command.
+*   For each run/migrate command, tracking the changes cause by the command.

 ##### measuring the vm resources